dusk-network/bn256/README.md

 ### Note
-The original Clouflare's repository includes a `lattice` branch for non-commercial use which benchmarks ~10 times faster than the `official version`.
-Such branch has not been migrated to this repository yet.
+The original Clouflare's repository includes a `lattice` branch for non-commercial use which benchmarks significantly faster than both the `official golang version` and the master branch.
+The `lattices` branch is for non-commercial use only.